Multiplayer FAQ

 Multiplayer uses OpenTelemetry, a vendor- and tool-agnostic open source observability framework and toolkit, to capture distributed traces, logs, and metrics from your system.
 This is similar to how any APM provider works.
 We use this data to help us identify your system’s components, environments, dependencies, and APIs.

-You can enable the System Auto-Documentation functionality to run in the background, automatically creating and updating documentation as it detects changes.
+You can enable the Auto-Documentation functionality to run in the background, automatically creating and updating the System Dashboard and your Platform Diagrams as it detects changes.

 Alternatively, you can review and approve each detected change before it is merged into your published documentation.